-Before you submit your work to an editor, it may be worthwhile to take a breath and remember what you’re hoping to achieve from having someone else with no emotional investment read your work.
+Before you submit your work to an editor, it may be worthwhile to take a breath and remember what you’re hoping to achieve from having someone else with no emotional investment read your work if you want to learn how to survive your editor!

+How to survive your editor.
+It’s a good question.
 As an author, I’m guilty of this behavior myself.
-You invest a lot of blood, sweat, and tears on your work and your first reaction is to defend it like a momma bear defending her cub.
+You invest a lot of blood, sweat, and tears in your work, and your first reaction is to defend it like a momma bear defending her cub.

 - My writing is what?
 No way!